Frequently Asked Questions

 - What does the word "Ombuds" mean?

-- Students currently enrolled or eligible to be enrolled in Washington's K-12 public schools who have questions about their rights or the school's responsibilities.
+Parents, family members, legal guardians, or students currently enrolled or eligible to be enrolled in Washington's K-12 public schools who have questions about their rights or the school's responsibilities.

 You should contact OEO when you have a question or an unresolved problem with a public school that impacts a student's education and you are not sure what to do next.
 If you want an independent assessment of the situation or a better sense of your options, an Ombuds can help you understand or identify your issues and a solution.